What Is Lens Flare?

 Lens flare is a non-image forming light that is scattered in the lens system.

-It can occur in 3 forms.
 It reduces contrast, saturation and can degrade the quality of the image.

 - polygonal in the shape of the iris of the lens diaphragm

 Wide angle and zoom lens are more prone to lens flare compared to a prime lens.
 This is because these lenses consist of more lens element.

 Therefore, more chances for the light to reflect within the lens element.
 The diagram below shows you what happens when light enters the lens through an unintended path.

 And there is no right or wrong answer to it.

 Lens flare can be both good and bad, depending on your intention and your interpretation.
 Although it is an artifact, some photographers tried to harness the effect to their benefit.